-Foundation in Fair Olive

 10. I applied a small amount of the blood paste to the centre of the top and bottom lip and asked my model to rub his lips together.

-12. After the 3rd degree makeup set and hardened, I applied some red supra colour with a flat brush all over to give an overall colour.
+11. I used a big fluffy brush to powder over the burn with some loose translucent powder.12.
+After the 3rd degree makeup set and hardened, I applied some red supra colour with a flat brush all over to give an overall colour.

 13. I then blended the edges with more red supra colour and an orange stippling sponge.

-14. With a small angled brush, I applied some black supra colour in any areas where the silver chains dented the 'skin' to make it look like rust and to give more depth.
+14. With a small angled brush, I applied some black supra colour in any areas where the silver chains dented the 'skin' to make it look like rust and to give more depth.15.
+I took some blood paste on a flat brush and added it to any of the parts where the chains actually made contact with the skin.

 (I waited until I was on location for the shoot before I added any salts or water.
 I also waited until just before I took the photo to add the blood tear.)